ggggaaaannnngggg/AdventurePlus/README.md

 -Possibly cubic chunks/extended world height and some things to tie in with that such as skylands or more to explore underground.

-Supported Launchers: MultiMC, Prism Launcher, Betacraft.
+Supported Launchers: MultiMC, Prism Launcher, Betacraft, Codex-Ipsa.
 Supported Java: 6+

 How to Install (MultiMC or Prism Launcher):